petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 ```

 The one-eth element of numbers, which used to be 123, is now 5.
 You can think of a list as a relationship between indices and elements.
-This relationship is called a mapping; each index “maps to” one of the elements.
+This relationship is called a mapping; each index "maps to" one of the elements.
 Figure 10.1 shows the state diagram for cheeses, numbers and empty:
 ![](http://www.greenteapress.com/thinkpython/html/thinkpython013.png)
 Figure 10.1: State diagram.

-Lists are represented by boxes with the word “list” outside and the elements of the list inside. cheeses refers to a list with three elements indexed 0, 1 and 2. numbers contains two elements; the diagram shows that the value of the second element has been reassigned from 123 to 5. empty refers to a list with no elements.
+Lists are represented by boxes with the word "list" outside and the elements of the list inside. cheeses refers to a list with three elements indexed 0, 1 and 2. numbers contains two elements; the diagram shows that the value of the second element has been reassigned from 123 to 5. empty refers to a list with no elements.

 List indices work the same way as string indices: